-The DGS should be notified of the committee meetings.
+The DGS and Program Manager should be notified of all committee meetings.
 Prior to these meetings, the student will develop a progress report for the period of time since the last meeting.
 This report should be given to each committee member at least one week prior to the meeting.
 The Chair of the Thesis Advisory Committee will use the Student Advisory Committee report form (available through RedCap) to record the results of each meeting.
 The student will make arrangements through RedCap and invite, via Redcap, the Committee Chair to access the form.
 The report form should be approved by the student after discussion with the committee Chair.
 In addition, the Chair should provide a letter to the applicant detailing the results of the meeting.
 After discussion with the committee chair, the student should prepare a draft for this letter that the Committee Chair will critique and edit as necessary.
 The final letter should be agreed upon by all committee members before being sent to the student.
+Copies of the letter should be sent to each member of the Thesis Advisory Committee and Mentor.
 Copies of the report and letter also must be filed (via RedCap) and copies sent to the DGS.
 This procedure will help maintain open communication between the student, thesis advisor, DGS, and the Committee.
 If a student receives an unsatisfactory report, they must schedule a meeting with the DGS to discuss the situation.